Continuous maximum performance: Brushless motors from FAULHABER

 DC-motors: When is brushless better?

 Since brushless motors do not require sliding contacts, there is no abrasion due to the commutation.
 Unavoidable wear only occurs on the bearings, but they have a much longer service life than brushes.
-Depending on the operating conditions, brushless motors can therefore have a service life of more than 25,000 hours, which is around five times that of brushed DC-motors.
+Depending on the operating conditions, BLDC motors can therefore have a service life of more than 25,000 hours, which is around five times that of brushed DC-motors.
 Without brushes, the motors also have very low noise emissions.
 The same goes for the speed: brushless motors can reach up to 100,000 rpm, around four times that of brushed DC-motors.

 Brushless DC-motors require significantly more complex electronics than brushed DC-motors.
 Accordingly, they are more expensive and require more effort when it comes to integrating them.
 Because the coil is fixed and the magnets move, the moment of inertia is greater with brushless motors.
 They require a higher starting voltage, but at the same time they can withstand more overload.
-They are also available as flat motors with a very short overall length.
+They are also available as flat servo motors with a very short overall length.

 Brushed DC-motors, on the other hand, are comparatively easy to control and integrate.
 They do not require a feedback loop and, in theory, only require a DC voltage connection.
 This simple design allows particularly cost-effective solutions.
 In the DC-motors from FAULHABER, a self-supporting ironless copper winding with a very low mass and correspondingly minimal moment of inertia rotates.
 They deliver high performance even at a very low starting voltage and can also work at low speeds.
 This is especially important when they are operated by battery power.
 At the same time, these DC-motors can change their speed very quickly.
 However, due to the low moment of inertia, their overload capacity is limited.